-Glens win, Dungannon and Glenavon secure comeback draws
+Glens win, Swifts and Glenavon secure comeback draws - report and highlights

 Dungannon Swifts once again left it late to come from behind to snatch a dramatic draw at Stangmore Park.

-Coleraine appeared to be coasting towards victory thanks to second-half goals from Darren Cole and Davy McDaid but they were undone by the comeback kings of the league.
+Coleraine appeared to be coasting towards victory thanks to second-half goals from Darren Cole and Davy McDaid, but they were undone by the comeback kings of the league.

 First, the on-loan Matthew Lusty blasted home from 12-yards in the 93rd minute, before captain Ethan McGee volleyed home a spectacular equaliser four minutes later.